 But it wasn’t just family photo albums.
 Even today, I love browsing through archives or following social media pages that share everyday snapshots from the previous century.
 There is something so romantic, so incredibly enticing about those vintage and faded photos from the streets of New York in the 1950s, the Parisian cafés in the 1960s and the free-floating students in Amsterdam from the 1970s.
 And the 1990s too are slowly creeping into the nostalgic zone, although the early 2000s are still a little bit too close to home.
 Then again, the 2010s have already come and very nearly gone.
 Funny little thing isn’t it, nostalgia?

-We download apps that add a bit of grain to our pixelated Instagram posts, opt for an analogue look to add a pinch of old-world magic yet again.
+We download apps that add a bit of grain to our pixelated Instagram posts and TikToks, opt for an analogue look to add a pinch of old-world magic yet again.
 I’m not here to tell you that it’s an unhealthy obsession, but there’s certainly something funny about it.